SRvSaha/CoWinVaccineSlotFinder/README.md

-# CoWinVaccineSlotFinder
+# CoWinVaccineSlotFind
-Console App to Fetch the Available Slots & Booking the Appointment Schedule for COVID-19 Vaccination using the Publically available [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.
+Console App to Fetch the Available Slots & Booking the Appointment Schedule for COVID-19 Vaccination using the Publicly available [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.

 FYI, these APIs are used directly from the WebApp of [CoWIN](https://cowin.gov.in/) and [Aarogya Setu](https://www.aarogyasetu.gov.in/)